Lens Aberrations and Distortion

 Lens aberrations

 Optical aberrations are imperfections in the way lenses converge rays of light to a point.
-Lens aberrations can be divided into two types: imperfect converging of light to a focused point (which affects sharpness) and flawed geometric projection of the scene (which manifest as distortions or warping).
-When designing a lens, an optical engineer is faced with making a series of complex compromises to limit aberrations.
-Since there’s no such thing as a perfect lens, engineers must make the best possible compromises given the restrictions of the intended use, features, production costs, and marketable price.
-While there’s little you can do about aberrations in your lenses (except for stopping down the aperture), it’s helpful to know what they are when setting out to make a new purchase.
-More importantly, as a photographer, you should be aware of the limitations of your lenses; this allows you to exploit their strengths and avoid emphasizing their weaknesses.
+These lens aberrations can be categorized into two types: the imperfect convergence of light to a focused point (affecting sharpness) and flawed geometric projection of the scene (manifesting as distortions or warping).
+When designing a lens, optical engineers face a series of complex compromises to minimize aberrations.
+Since no lens is perfect, engineers must make the best possible trade-offs within the constraints of the intended use, features, production costs, and target price.
+While there is little you can do about aberrations in your lenses (apart from stopping down the aperture), it’s helpful to understand them when considering a new purchase.
+More importantly, as a photographer, being aware of your lenses’ limitations allows you to leverage their strengths and avoid emphasizing their weaknesses.

 Types of lens aberrations